MichaelWehar/ChessBrancher/README.md

 9. Have an option for the tree to expand to the right instead of downward.

+10. Allow the special move en passant.
+Also, fix castling so that it follows the rules of chess.

 Thank you very much to Tamal and themusicdan for providing great suggestions!